Tombooks-SA/tomplay-hiring-exercise-playlist/README.md

 3.  **Advanced Responsiveness:** While 16:9 and 1:1 are required, bonus points if you implement a full layout shift (e.g., stacking panels vertically) for **Portrait (9:16)**.

 ## Deliverables
+> [!CAUTION]
+> Please do not fork this repository via GitHub UI to avoid exposing your solution.
+Clone it locally and push to your own private repository or send us a Zip.

 ### 1. The Unity Project
 A zip file or git repo.